 When meeting with your MP, be confident and tell them about your personal experience.
 Tell them about being a medical cannabis patient, the associated costs and how that experience effects you and your family.
 Explain in plain terms how the government’s plan to tax medical cannabis will negatively affect you and the people around you.

 Finally, be firm but positive.
-The government’s recommendation to tax medical cannabis is not final.
 With enough pressure for patients, they will re-consider.

 - Tell a personal story